opallios/elsa/README.md

 ### <i class="icon-file"></i> AWS Images

 You may also use the pre-built ODE images (medium and large systems) on AWS for quick installation or evaluation.
+You can search for "opallios" in the Community AMIs for these images.

-* Ubuntu 12.04 Med -
+* Ubuntu 12.04 Med - ODE-ubuntu-1204-med-Opallios
-* Ubuntu 14.04 Large -
+* Ubuntu 14.04 Large - ODE-ubuntu-1404-large-Opallios
-* RedHat 6.6 Med -
+* RedHat 6.6 Med - ODE-rhel-66-med-Opallios

 elsa
 ====